brunodmt/brunodmt.github.io/_posts/2018-11-03-android-virtual-input-with-rust.md

 linker = "<project path>/NDK/arm/bin/arm-linux-androideabi-clang"
 ```

-Replacing `<project path>` with your project's patch.
+Replacing `<project path>` with your project's absolute path.
 Again, if you want to use different architectures you can do it here adapting the sample configuration.

 Then, install the config file doing:
 ```bash